sscarduzio/ror-docker-demo/README.md

-# ElasticStack all-on-one
+# ElasticStack all-on-one container with ReadonlyREST Enterprise

-This project is designed to install ElasticSearch, Kibana, Filebeat and ReadonlyRest
+This project is designed to install ElasticSearch, Kibana and ReadonlyREST Enterprise trial edition.

 ## First steps